Sustainability

 Improving the sustainability of European companies is bigger than Cevian.
 Therefore, although Cevian’s portfolio companies have essentially complied with our approach, our work isn’t done.
 There are many companies in Europe that have adopted metrics, but where the metrics are not good enough in terms of measurability or transparency.
 We continue to work to address this.

+Cevian is a signatory of the UN Principles of Responsible Investment.
+Our approach to responsible investment is described here.
 To-date, Cevian has invested only in companies or headquartered in Europe.
 It cannot be excluded that, at some point in time, it invests in a company in another geography.
-Cevian is a signatory of the UN Principles of Responsible Investment